C-Netz: Timeline

 The C-Netz was officially introduced in 1985 (with unofficial trials in 1984) to replace the existing B-Netz/B2-Netz system used in Germany at the time.
 Due to problems with the B-Netz mobile networks, early adoption of C-Netz was very high, especially in rural areas which had lacked prior B-Netz coverage.
 However, like other first-generation analog systems, it suffered from poor call quality and was susceptible to eavesdropping.
 The system was built up in West Germany and West Berlin, but following German reunification in 1990, was rapidly built up in the new German states.

 By December 1988, the service had grown to nearly 100,000 customers, and reached a peak user base of around 800,000 in the early 1990s.
 It remained popular throughout the decade as a preferred system for mobile car phones, particularly rural taxi services, where it enjoyed an advantage in reception.
 However, it was inferior in all other ways to the newer GSM networks, and by the late 1990s Deutsche Telekom stopped accepting new customers.
 Its user base dropped rapidly; in 1999, it went from 230,000 customers in October to 210,000 customers in November.

 The C-Netz service was shut down on December 31, 2000.
 Some cells near the German-Dutch border remained active for several more months but were eventually discontinued as well.

-Future use
+Interims use

 The C-Netz radio spectrum in Germany (two 6 MHz wide frequency bands) was reallocated for use with Flarion's Flash-OFDM mobile networking standard which launched in 2005.
 It was primarily used to service Germany's rail service with Internet connectivity under the name Railnet.